uccser/cs-field-guide/text/chapters/en-data-representation.md

 {teacher end}

-{comment}

-.. xhtml5 An interactive on the above exercise would be great, and could provide a good learning experience.

-{comment end}

-Even the smallest computer screens have millions of *pixels* on them, and the computer needs to represent a colour for each one of those pixels.
+It's not unusual for computer screens to have millions of *pixels* on them, and the computer needs to represent a colour for each one of those pixels.
-These days photographs are measured in *megapixels* (millions of pixels).
+A million pixels is one *megapixel*.
+Photographs commonly have several megapixels in them.
 To store the image, your computer is storing a colour for every one of those pixels, and each of those could be using the three numbers above.
 So a 2 megapixel photo, in its simplest form, needs 6 million numbers to be recorded to represent it accurately.